-A turbocharged four-cylinder engine is standard in the 2015 Audi A6, and some auto writers say it is strong, but others think its power is a bit disappointing.
-Test drivers agree that the optional supercharged V6 is quite potent, but many say their favorite engine is the optional turbodiesel V6 because of its strong power and great fuel economy.
-The A6 comes standard with a continuously variable transmission (CVT), but reviewers recommend getting the eight-speed automatic (standard on all-wheel drive models) because they think it makes the car feel more responsive.
+The 2015 Audi A6's standard turbocharged four-cylinder engine leaves some critics satisfied with its power and others underwhelmed.
+They agree that the available supercharged V6 is very potent, but many prefer the optional turbodiesel V6 for its superior fuel economy and punch.
+The base A6 comes with an automatic transmission, but test drivers suggest the car feels more responsive with the eight-speed automatic transmission, which is standard on all-wheel drive trims.
 The 2015 base Audi A6 gets an EPA-estimated 25/33 mpg city/highway, which is great for the class, while the TDI model gets 24/38 mpg, which is excellent for the class.
 Reviewers write that the A6 handles with poise, fitting between the cushy Mercedes-Benz E-Class and the sportier BMW 5-Series in terms of agility.
 They note the A6’s steering is a bit numb, which is fairly normal for this class.
 The A6’s ride is also a bit firmer than some rivals’, according to critics, so they recommend avoiding the optional sport suspension and larger wheels.

-Test drivers report that the 2015 Audi A6 has one of the most impressive interiors in the class, with top-notch materials and a beautiful design.
-They write that the A6’s front seats are comfortable and offer a wide range of adjustability.
-The rear seat earns praise for its generous head- and legroom, but some critics think its low bottom cushion doesn’t provide enough thigh support for taller passengers.
-Trunk capacity is decent for the class, though some competitors, including the Mercedes-Benz E-Class, offer more space.
+Critics say the 2015 Audi A6's cabin is among the best in the class because it's constructed with premium materials and is attractively designed.
+Automotive journalists appreciate the front seats’ range of adjustability and they find them comfortable.
+The rear seat has a low bottom cushion that some reviewers say doesn't offer adequate thigh support for taller passengers, but they applaud the generous head- and legroom.
+The A6 has good trunk space for the class, but some rivals such as the Mercedes-Benz E-Class provide more room.
 Standard features in the 2015 Audi A6 include leather upholstery, heated front seats, a sunroof, tri-zone automatic climate control, a 10-speaker audio system, Bluetooth phone connectivity, satellite radio, an iPod interface and Audi’s MMI infotainment system.
 Available features include ventilated front seats, heated rear seats, Bluetooth audio streaming, Bose or Bang & Olufsen audio systems, front and rear parking sensors, a backup camera, adaptive cruise control, a blind spot monitoring system and an upgraded version of MMI with navigation and a Wi-Fi hot spot.
 Reviewers are impressed with the number of technology features in the A6, and some reviewers think the MMI system has sharp graphics and intuitive on-screen menus.
 However, many point out that the infotainment systems in rival vehicles are easier to use.

 - "The 2015 Audi A6 has excellent driving dynamics, a welcoming interior, masterful engines and technology aplenty.
 It's one of our favorite midsize luxury sedans." -- Edmunds